sofblocks/sofblocks.github.io/_posts/blog/2020-07-07-attackingad.md

 ### NTLM

-New Technology LAN Manager (NTLM) workes on the basis of challenge and response.
+New Technology LAN Manager (NTLM) works on the basis of challenge and response.

 The user provides their username, password, and domain name at the interactive logon screen of a client.